ryppl/boost-history/statistics/random/libs/random/doc/readme.txt

 	gen_to_random<X>                A generator that acts like a RandomDist

-[ Compiler ]
+[ Platform/Compiler ]

-gcc version i686-apple-darwin9-gcc-4.0.1 (GCC) 4.0.1
+Mac OS Leopard 10.5         gcc version 4.0.1
+                            Intel C++ compiler 11.1

 [ Dependencies ]

-boost_1_39_0
+boost_1_40_0

 [ History ]

 Sept   25 2009  : location_scale : modified constructor and constrain Z to be
-a class type because a reference would be redundant with ref_distribution).
+a class type because a reference would be redundant with ref_distribution.
 August 18 2009  : renamed multinomial_distribution to categorical_distribution
 July 2009       : Current version